IBM/BlockchainPublicRegulationFabric-Food/README.md

 To test your Business Network Definition, first click on the **Test** tab:

-Click on the `Create New Participant` button
+In the `Supplier` participant registry, create a new participant.
+Make sure you click on the `Supplier` tab on the far left-hand side first and click on `Create New Participant` button.
 <p align="center">
   <img width="200" height="100" src="images/createparticipantbtn.png">
 </p>

-In the `Supplier` participant registry, create a new participant.
-Make sure you click on the `Supplier` tab on the far left-hand side.
 ```
 {
   "$class": "composer.food.supply.Supplier",